theme-next/hexo-theme-next/.github/CONTRIBUTING.md

     - `Docs`: Need to add instruction document
     - `Configurations`: An issue related to configurations
     - `CSS`: An issue related to CSS
-    - `Duplicate`: An issue which had been mentioned
+    - `Fonts`: An issue related to fonts
-    - `Irrelevant`: An irrelevant issue for Next
+    - `PJAX`: An issue related to PJAX
     - `Custom`: An issue related to custom things
     - `Support`: An issue labeled as support requests
 - By results
+    - `Duplicate`: An issue which had been mentioned
+    - `Irrelevant`: An irrelevant issue for Next
     - `Expected Behavior`: An issue that corresponds to expected behavior
     - `Need More Info`: Need more information for solving the issue
     - `Need Verify`: Need confirmation from the developers or user about the bug or solution